2021 U.S. Open (golf)

 The field consisted of 156 players, with 88 gaining their place through automatic exemption criteria and the remaining 68 making it through qualifying, including two alternates.
 The defending champion was Bryson DeChambeau, who won the 120th U.S. Open, which had been postponed due to the COVID-19 pandemic, at Winged Foot in September 2020.

 Jon Rahm made a birdie on each of the final two holes to become the first U.S. Open champion from Spain and win his first major championship.
 Rahm finished one shot ahead of South African Louis Oosthuizen, who had held a share of the lead going into the final round.
 Two strokes further back in third place was American Harris English.
 DeChambeau had moved into the lead midway through the final round, but fell away with two bogeys, a double-bogey and a quadruple-bogey on the back-nine to finish outside the top twenty.
 During the tournament, Englishman Richard Bland became the oldest player to hold a share of the 36-hole lead in a U.S. Open; he finished tied for 50th place.

 Course

-Torrey Pines Golf Course is situated in La Jolla, San Diego and has two 18-hole golf courses, the North Course and the South Course.
+Torrey Pines Golf Course is situated in the La Jolla community of San Diego and has two 18-hole golf courses, the North Course and the South Course.
 The U.S. Open was held on the South Course, which previously hosted the championship in 2008, when Tiger Woods defeated Rocco Mediate on the first sudden-death extra hole after they remained tied following an 18-hole playoff.
 The Farmers Insurance Open, a PGA Tour event formerly known as the San Diego Open, is held annually over both courses.

 Length of the course for previous major: